doki-theme/doki-theme-visualstudio/README.md

 **CustomWallpaperImageAbsolutePath**:  My taste in wallpapers isn't good enough for you?
 Fine be that way, I've allowed you to set your own custom wallpaper to be used for all Doki themes.
 The value provided _must_ be an absolute path to the local file on your machine to be used.
-Feel free to use the `...` to pick a folder.
+Feel free to use the `...` to pick a file.

 **Note**: wallpapers go away if you use a non-Doki Theme.